Town of Cards

 Mr Sosic is the president of Altenburg Skat Association, the highest decision body for disputes associated with Skat centered in Altenberg.
 President Sosic was teaching me all about this complicated game.
 And yes, there really are Skat disputes.
 Skat judges meet yearly at Hotel am Roßplan (where I was learning to play) and settle actual disputes over games.
 So this means when you get in a fight with your family members about a rule in a game, you actually have a process to ‘take them to court’.
 I told you Skat is a very serious game in Germany.
 Mr. Sosic told me that he often gets calls in the middle of the night asking about rules.

-learning how to play skat card game
+learning how to play skat card game in English

 Mr Sosic is showing me the ropes.

-We played four hands, and after three we had each won one hand – even me!
-The forth hand was going to decide it; I bid and was deemed to be the ‘Lonely Person’ – playing alone to take the tricks and appropriate points while the others formed a team against me.
+We played four hands, and after three, we each won one hand – even me!
+The fourth hand was going to decide it; I bid and was deemed to be the ‘Lonely Person’ – playing alone to take the tricks and appropriate points while the others formed a team against me.
 I needed 61 points to win – and I got 60.
 We actually split the deck; there’s a total of 120 points to be had, and we each had 60, but because I bid for it and didn’t make it – I essentially lost the tie.

 I drown my card loss sorrows in a giant lunch of meat, German potato salad, and apple strudel.
 After lunch I was able to explore the city and soak up all of the card playing history.